zehitomo/eslint-config/styleguide/JAVASCRIPT.md

     console.log(foo, bar); // => 1, 9
     ```

-  - Symbols and BigInts cannot be faithfully polyfilled, so they should not be used when targeting browsers/environments that don’t support them natively.
+  - Symbols and BigInts cannot be faithfully polyfilled, so they should not be used when targeting browsers/environments that don't support them natively.

 <a name="types--complex"></a>